 Nest x Yale vs. August Pro: Does Yale w/ August Beat Both?

 After months of testing, I determined August is the best smart lock platform because of its auto-unlock feature and smart home compatibility.
-Nest x Yale is great keypad option, but it doesn’t have auto-unlock.
+Nest x Yale is a great keypad option, but it doesn’t have auto-unlock.
 Yale Assure SL Connected by August provides the best of both worlds.

 I’ll explain how I reached my conclusion by comparing two smart locks (Nest x Yale vs. August Pro) while evaluating six categories: setup, unlocking, locking, interior design, exterior design, and software.